kun-shukla/ci-p2-quiz-game/README.md

 ```

 ### Known bugs
-- The prompt for asking users to enter their name before the start of the game can be left blank by either clicking 'cancel' / 'ok' buttons or the 'Esc' key.
+- The prompt for asking users to enter their name before the start of the game can be left blank by either clicking the 'cancel' / 'ok' buttons or the 'Esc' key.
 This leads to a bug whereby the username appears as 'null' when the final score is shown, as shown below -
  ![Username bug](assets/docs/readme-images/name-bug.png)

  ## Technologies Used